gohugoio/hugo/content/concept.md

     * Michael Henderson's "Creating a Theme" website ([current][],[concept][]) has been copy edited and content edited to include the new code block shortcodes.
 Michael did an *amazing* job with this tutorial, and it must have taken him *forever*, but much of the information included in the tutorial is now spread throughout the documentation in more appropriate places.
 Also, because this is an older tutorial, some of the paradigms aren't quite as up to date.
     * Rick Cogley's still needs to be copy edited a bit, but overall looks good.
 That said, this tutorial was put together before Hugo began implementing it's international features.
 * **Guidelines for New Tutorials**
+    * **[[Update 2017-03-12]]** "Tutorials" as a site section has been completely removed.
+The remaining three articles: 1.
+Creating a Multilingual Site, 2.
+Creating a New Theme, and 3.
+Migrate from Jekyll to Hugo were a) duplicative, b) outdated, or c) contradictory (specifically w/r/t Hugo-specific terms).
+Full-length tutorials can be a very difficult thing to maintain within documentation; it's my position that it's better to provide examples and explanations throughout the documentation and then allow the community to publish their own tutorials (i.e., with links to the tutorials on the Articles Page).
-    * To keep the content in tutorials maintainable, it's important to set standards on what should be contained within said tutorials when published directly to the Hugo docs.
+    * ~~To keep the content in tutorials maintainable, it's important to set standards on what should be contained within said tutorials when published directly to the Hugo docs.
 (Of course, listing beginning-to-end tutorials in other areas of the website [i.e., press and articles] is a very good idea).
-The following pieces of information should be omitted from full-text tutorials in the Hugo docs because they are better delimited and kept current in other areas:
+The following pieces of information should be omitted from full-text tutorials in the Hugo docs because they are better delimited and kept current in other areas:~~
-        * Explanations directory structure or content organization
+        * ~~Explanations directory structure or content organization~~
-        * Explanations of content formats (namely, `.md`) or front matter
+        * ~~Explanations of content formats (namely, `.md`) or front matter~~
-        * Explanations of how to set up hosting, deployments, or automated deployments (although these make excellent additions to the "Hosting and Deployments" section)
+        * ~~Explanations of how to set up hosting, deployments, or automated deployments (although these make excellent additions to the "Hosting and Deployments" section)~~
-        * "Using Hugo Shortcodes with Google Sheets or Data-Driven Content" is a better tutorial example than "Getting Up and Running with Hugo" or "Deploying Your Hugo Website with an Apache Server"
+        * ~~"Using Hugo Shortcodes with Google Sheets or Data-Driven Content" is a better tutorial example than "Getting Up and Running with Hugo" or "Deploying Your Hugo Website with an Apache Server"~~

 ### Troubleshooting